-In the chord studio you will practice chords and play along with Gayle.
-In the rhythm studio you practice various rhythms & riffs.
+In the chord studio, you will practice chords and play along with Gayle.
+In the rhythm studio, you practice various rhythms & riffs.
 Your musical literacy grows exponentially.

 Chord by chord, rhythm on rhythm, song by incremental song, we bring you through the course and bring it all together.

-By course end you will be confidently accompanying Gayle as she sings some of our most popular rhymes and ballads, Christmas tunes, classics and modern songs.
+By course end, you will be confidently accompanying Gayle as she sings some of our most popular rhymes and ballads, Christmas tunes, classics and modern songs.

-Once you enrol, we will send you an electronic tuner, a capo and some plectrums in the post in preparation to you joining the course.
+Once you enrol, we will send you an electronic tuner, a capo and some plectrums in the post in preparation for to you joining the course.

-To fulfil that promise that you once made about one day learning to play guitar, that day is nigh; simply proceed now to enrol and let the strumming begin!
+To fulfil that promise that you once made about one day learning to play the guitar, that day is nigh; simply proceed now to enrol and let the strumming begin!